Katie Lucille Burnside aka Katie Love

 Katie Lucille Starks was a remarkable woman whose life's journey began on January 17, 1944, in the vibrant heart of Dallas, Texas.
 Born in the nurturing embrace of her maternal grandmother's home, (whom she was named after) Katie arrived weighing just 4 pounds, requiring a chicken incubator to keep her warm.
 The family humorously remarked that she had been "hatched," a testimony to her spirited beginnings.

-In the late '70s, Katie and her family moved back to Denver, where she dazzled audiences with her theatrical performances at Bonfils Theater, (earning the title of "Best Singer in a Musical" from the Denver Drama Center), and the local and touring production of “Beehive the 60’s Musical", where she shared the stage with her daughter Sheryl Renee.
+In the late '70s, Katie and her family moved back to Denver, where she dazzled audiences with her theatrical performances at Bonfils Theater, (winning an award for "Best Singer in a Musical" from the Denver Drama Center), and the local and touring production of ‘Beehive the 60’s Musical’ where she shared the stage with her daughter Sheryl Renee.
 Katie took great pride in knowing that all three of her children forged their own paths in the world, including her two oldest who followed in her musical footsteps.
+Her son, Skippy Dee is a lifelong and admired drummer and vocalist.

-Katie's professional life also reflected her exceptional skills; she adeptly worked for The Denver Post and later the IRS, where her impeccable typing proficiency shone brightly until her retirement in January 2006.
-Following the passing of her beloved Leslie in 2012, Katie returned to Denver from Atlanta where she flourished personally and musically.
+Katie's professional life also reflected her exceptional skills; she adeptly worked for The Denver Post and later the IRS, with her impeccable typing proficiency, until her retirement in January 2006.
+Following the passing of her beloved Leslie in 2012, Katie returned to Denver from Atlanta, GA, where she flourished personally and musically.

-In her later years, Katie reveled in her independent living at The Meadows at Montbello, sharing her beautiful voice with a women's ensemble called "Joyful."
-Her days were filled with friendship, hymns, crossword puzzles and cherished memories until her passing at the age of 80 on October 18, 2024.
+In her later years, Katie reveled in her independent living at The Meadows at Montbello, sharing her beautiful voice with a women's ensemble called ‘Joyful.’
+Her days were filled with friendship, hymns, crossword puzzles and cherished memories until her passing at age 80, on October 18, 2024.

-Katie leaves behind a legacy of love, resilience, and artistry, remembered fondly by her sister Stella Starks, children, William “Skip” Edward Lynch (Melody), Cheryl “Sheryl Renee” Lynch and Karyne Yvette Lynch, and Leslie’s son, Forrest Burnside Maestas, eight grandchildren, (Demetre (Andi), Leah, Jessica, Rena, Dante, Ameerah, Tyeesha, Kayla (Andre) and eighteen great-grandchildren, nieces, nephews, extended family and friends.
-Her spirit will forever echo in the hearts of all who were fortunate enough to know her, a beacon of light and love whose vibrant melodies will live on for generations to come.
+Katie leaves behind a legacy of love, resilience and artistry, remembered fondly by her sister Stella Starks, sister-in-law Vicque Grey, children, William “Skip” Edward Lynch (Melody), Cheryl ‘Sheryl Renee’ Lynch, Karyne Yvette Lynch, and Leslie’s son, Forrest Burnside Maestas; eight grandchildren, (Demetre (Andi), Leah, Jessica, Rena, Dante, Tyeesha, Kayla (Andre), Ameerah, and eighteen great-grandchildren, nieces, nephews, extended family and friends.
+Her spirit will forever echo in the hearts of all who were fortunate enough to know her, a beacon of light and love, whose vibrant melodies will live on for generations to come.

 Monday, November 4, 2024